SetProtocol/STIPS/STIPS/STIP-009.md

     - assets: List of addresses of assets for initial asset whitelist
     - extensions: List of addresses of global extensions to be enabled

-2. A BaseManagerV3 is deployed with the ManagerFactory as the temporary `owner` until after initialization
+2. A DelegatedManager is deployed with the ManagerFactory as the temporary `owner` until after initialization
-3. The `deployer`, `owner`, and BaseManagerV3 are stored on the Factory in pending state
+3. The `deployer`, `owner`, and DelegatedManager are stored on the Factory in pending state

 ### ManagerFactory.initialize()